aristidebm/filedispatch/README.md

 ## Known Issues

 ## Improvements
-- [ ] REMOVE the compling between logs production and logs serving (we may produce data even if --with-webapp is False.)
+- [ ] REMOVE the coupling between logs production and logs serving (we may produce data even if --with-webapp is False.)
 - [ ] ADD Support to other file sending over HTTP, technics
 - [ ] ADD Support to file sending over SSH.
 - [ ] ADD Support to many-many relationship between file extension and destination.